FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

  shared paths
  no root

-swap zlib for a binary with 'which' example
+X swap zlib for a binary with 'which' example

 new slide: R dependency example

 new slides: easybuild metrics/stats - totals, FH totals + packages for labs, life sciences

-new slide: easyconfig simple example
+X new slide: easyconfig simple example

-new slide: easyconfig complex example
+X new slide: easyconfig complex example

-new slide: collaboration and community
+X new slide: collaboration and community

 new slide: new easyconfig example

 new slide: easybuild github and easyconfigs search

-new slide: contribution, mailing list, community, processes, testing, github-based
+X new slide: contribution, mailing list, community, processes, testing, github-based

-new slide: outlook/next steps - lifesciences easybuild community for collaboration using github,
+X new slide: outlook/next steps - lifesciences easybuild community for collaboration using github,

 new slide: containers, dockers, contrast and compare